Risk-Team/CAVAanalytics/README.md

 |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 | *CAVA framework.
 CAVA can be used through a graphic user interface (CAVA Platform) or through the CAVAanalytics R package.
 The package can be used locally (GitHub installation), remotely (University of Cantabria JupyterHub) or locally but through a Docker image to solve dependencies issue* |

+## Current status

+CAVAanalytics is currently in pre-release.
+You can install it locally but only few climate models are available for remote access.
+It would work if you have data locally available.
+Additionally, a more comprehensive README file will be made soon.

 ## CAVAanalytics

 **CAVAanalytics** is a package that offers a consistent framework to